-Premiums and deposits decreased due to \$1.4 billion of FHLB agreements in 2018 offset by higher pension risk transfer sales and lower deposits of GICs.
-The shift in premium and deposit mix is consistent with Institutional Markets' strategy to opportunistically grow and diversify its portfolio.
+Premiums and deposits decreased in the first quarter of 2019 due to \$1.4 billion of FHLB agreements in 2018 offset by higher pension risk transfer and a GIC issuance in the first quarter of 2019.
+Shift in premium and deposit mix is consistent with Institutional Markets' strategy to opportunistically grow the portfolio.